Jim Deines

-James Arnold Deines (born September 26, 1962 in Springdale, Arkansas) is a former basketball player.
+James Arnold Deines (born September 26, 1962, in Springdale, Arkansas) is a former basketball player.
 He is listed at 6'9" and played forward/center for the Arizona State University Sun Devils.
-Entered the 1985 NBA Draft and was drafted by the Los Angeles Clippers in the 4th round (74th overall pick); however, he never got to play in the NBA.
-Deines instead played professionally in France for the rest of his basketball career.
+He entered the 1985 NBA draft and was drafted by the Los Angeles Clippers in the 4th round (74th overall pick); however, he never got to play in the NBA.
+Deines instead played professionally in France for eighteen years.
 He became a naturalized French citizen in 1987 and was on the roster of the French National Team that placed fourth in the 1991 FIBA European Basketball Championship.
+After retiring from basketball, Deines and his family moved to the United States.